annieliu10/Outreach-Assistant-/README.md

 - As a user, I want to be able to save the meetings to file
 - As a user, I want to be able to load the meetings from file

+## Reflect
+- CompanySizeRange class is made more robust and tested